 Any gift card purchased with University funds and given to an employee will be considered taxable income to the employee.

-- Tax Services must be contacted (unless provided as a human subject payment) to add the amount of the gift card to the employee’s Form W-2 for the calendar year in which the gift card is received.
+- Tax Services must be contacted (unless provided as a research participant payment) to add the amount of the gift card to the employee’s Form W-2 for the calendar year in which the gift card is received.

 - There is no minimum dollar amount for this treatment.
 As such, gift cards to employees are discouraged